HDI-Project/ATM/README.md

 ATM - Auto Tune Models
 ====
 ATM is an open source software library under ["The human data interaction project"](https://hdi-dai.lids.mit.edu/) at MIT.
+It is a distributed, scalable AutoML system designed with ease of use in mind.

+## Summary
+For a given classification problem, ATM's goal is to find
+1. a classification *method*, like decision tree or support vector machine, and
+2. a set of *hyperparameters* for that method which generate the best classifier possible.

-It is a distributed scalable AutoML system designed with ease of use in mind.
-ATM takes in data with pre-extracted feature vectors and labels (target column) in a simple CSV file format.
-It attempts to learn several classifiers (machine learning models to predict the label) in parallel.
-In the end, ATM returns a number of classifiers and the best classifier with a specified set of hyperparameters.
+ATM takes in a dataset with pre-extracted feature vectors and labels as a CSV file.
+It then begins training and testing classifiers (machine learning models) in parallel.
+As time goes on, ATM will use the results of previous classifiers to intelligently select which methods and hyperparameters to try next.
+Along the way, ATM saves data about each classifier it trains, including the hyperparameters used to train it, extensive performace metrics, and a serialized version of the model itself.

+ATM has the following features:
+* It allows users to run the system for multiple datasets and multiple problem configurations in parallel.
+* It can be run locally, on AWS\*, or on a custom compute cluster\*
+* It can be configured to use a variety of AutoML approaches for hyperparameter tuning and selection, available in the accompanying library [btb](https://github.com/hdi-project/btb)
+* It stores models, metrics and cross validated accuracy information about each classifier it has trained.
+(\**work in progress!
+See issue [#40](https://github.com/HDI-Project/ATM/issues/40)*)

 ## Current status
-`atm` and the accompanying library `btb` are under active development (transitioning from an older system to a new one).
+ATM and the accompanying library BTB are under active development (transitioning from an older system to a new one).
 In the coming weeks we intend to update ATM's documentation, build out testing infrastructure, stablize its APIs, and establish a framework for the community to contribute.
 In the meantime, ATM's API and its conventions will be *highly volatile*.
 In particular, the ModelHub database schema and the code used to save and load models and performance data are likely to change.
 If you save data with one version of ATM and then pull the latest version of the code, there is **no guarantee** that the new code will be compatible with the old data.
 If you intend to build a long-term project on ATM starting right now, you should be comfortable doing your own data/database migrations in order to receive new features and bug fixes.
 It may be advisable to fork this repository and pull in changes manually.

 Stay tuned for updates.
 If you have any questions or you would like to stay informed about the status of the project, **please email dailabmit@gmail.com.**

 ## Setup/Installation
 This section describes the quickest way to get started with ATM on a modern machine running Ubuntu Linux.
 We hope to have more in-depth guides in the future, but for now, you should be able to substitute commands for the package manager of your choice to get ATM up and running on most modern Unix-based systems.

-1. **Clone the project**.
+1. **Clone the project**
    ```
    $ git clone https://github.com/hdi-project/atm.git /path/to/atm
    $ cd /path/to/atm
    ```

-2. **Install a database.**
+2. **Install a database**
    - for SQLite (simpler):
    ```
    $ sudo apt install sqlite3
    ```

    - for MySQL:
    ```
    $ sudo apt install mysql-server mysql-client
    ```

-3. **Install python dependencies.**
+3. **Install python dependencies**
    - python=2.7
    ```
    $ virtualenv venv
    $ . venv/bin/activate
    $ pip install -r requirements.txt
    ```
    This will also install [btb](https://github.com/hdi-project/btb), the core AutoML library in development under the HDI project, as an egg which will track changes to the git repository.